ciselab/CodeBert-CodeToText-Reproduction/README.md

 ## Limitations / Hardware Requirement

 For the container to run properly, it needs 15 to 25 gigabyte memory.
-On our servers, one epoch on the java data takes ~30h.
+On our servers, one cpu epoch on the java data takes ~30h.
 The Containers starts ~20 threads for training and your server should have >20 cores.

 In comparison, training on a RTX 1070 took 7h per epoch.
+Training on a 3080ti took 6h per epoch.
+Training on an A40 took ~3h per epoch.
+In general, GPU tries to allocate around 12gb of memory.

+In general, despite being a good first step, GPU Containers turned out to be quite fragile.
+We have seen multiple problems with Framework-Versions, Hardware and OS combinations.
+If you intend to reproduce the experiments, we recommend the CPU way for slow but steady progress, and to figure out your own GPU configuration if you intend to do actual changes.

 ## Known issues